annefou/DestinE_ESA_GFTS/README.md

 git clone https://github.com/destination-earth/DestinE_ESA_GFTS.git
 ```

-## How to run the jupyter notebooks locally?
+## Install and run jupyter notebooks locally from source

 Jupyter notebooks to showcase GFTS are in the `docs` folder and can be run after installing Python and the required packages listed in the [.binder/environment.yml](https://raw.githubusercontent.com/annefou/DestinE_ESA_GFTS/main/.binder/environment.yml) file.